VertebrateResequencing/wr/.docs/bugfixes/260925-kill-before-start.md

     the kill if the child is gone, or its pid now belongs to a different process.
 If the start time couldn't be read when the child was listed, it logs at debug and skips the kill, rather than killing blind.
+- [x] Copilot on PR #614 (thread PRRT_kwDOAKD33M6mJAsg, client.go:~2608): once
+  the touch loop had decided to carry out a server kill (the command had started and had not yet been waited for), it stopped the touch ticker and returned, whatever the kill did.
+If the command was waited for between that decision and `killCmd`, the kill did nothing (`acted` false), yet the loop still stopped touching for the rest of Execute's post-exit work.
+The job was already reported correctly: `killDoneCh` carries `acted`, so `serverKillCalled` was false and the job was not reported killed.
+  - Red: `TestKillRacingCmdExitKeepsTouching` in jobqueue/kill_after_exit_test.go.
+A new in-package seam, `Client.beforeServerKillHook`, runs between the touch loop's decision and the kill.
+The test uses it with `afterWaitHook` to hold a kill that was decided while the command (`sleep 0.5`) ran, until the command has been waited for.
+The job's OnExit behaviour then holds until released, and the test requires 3 more touches during that hold.
+It also checks that the kill was held once, so the race was really exercised, and that the job ends complete.
+Before the fix it failed at `Line 424` (`Expected: true`, `Actual: false`): touches stopped.
+After the fix it passes 3/3.
+  - Fix: `killForServer` still always sends `acted` on `killDoneCh`, since Execute waits on it whenever `killCalled` is set.
+It now also returns `acted`, and queues `stopChecking` only if the kill acted.
+The touch loop stops its ticker and returns only when the kill acted.
+Otherwise it carries on touching, and every later kill reply is dropped by its `cmdWaited` check.